Caroleq/caroleq.github.io/_posts/2026-03-14-Compressor.md

 *VCA circuit*
 {: refdef}

 Audio input signal is connected at the input of the circuit.
-C4 and R2 convert voltage signal into the current signal (this VCA has a current input signal), which enters the VCA.
+C4 removes DC component and R2 converts voltage signal into the current signal (this VCA has a current input signal), which enters the VCA.
 The signal is then multiplied by a gain (which for this signal range is 1 or less) determined by the circuit from section 4.3.
 The VCA outputs a current signal that is converted to the voltage signal by U6A opamp.

 ### 4.3 End amplifier
 Below picture shows circuit that performs amplification of the VCA output and leads signal out of the compressor: